-Whether you’re looking for a soap that will help clear up acne or you just want to streamline your routine down to one product, we’ve got options you’re sure to love.
-Read on for our top 12 picks.
+Whether you’re looking for a soap that will help clear up acne, or you just want to streamline your routine down to one product, we’ve got options you’re sure to love.

 To create this list, we scoured online reviews and looked for products that were rated well by customers.
-We prioritized soaps that include good-for-you ingredients and leave out any harmful ingredients the Environmental Working Group (EWG) says men should avoid.
+We prioritized soaps that include good-for-you ingredients and leave out any harmful ingredients the Environmental Working Group (EWG) says men should avoid, like

 We aimed to provide a range of products for several skin types and uses.
-We also took cost into consideration.
-While there are a couple higher-end products on our list, most are priced reasonably for a product you’ll be using on the daily.
+We also took price into consideration.
+While there are a couple of higher-end products on our list, most are priced reasonably for a product you’ll be using daily.

-Prices are per bar of soap or bottle of body wash.
+Prices are listed per each bar of soap or bottle of body wash.
 Some links may lead to multi-pack bundles at a higher price:

 Little Seed Farm Sea Salt Bar

-This product does contain essential oils, which some users may find the essential oils irritating to their skin.
+This product does contain essential oils, which some users may find irritating to their skin.

 Shea Moisture African Black Soap Bar

-African black soap has antimicrobial properties and helps soothe irritation.
-Proponents claim it can help fight acne without drying out skin.
+African black soap has antimicrobial properties and is known for helping soothe irritation.
+Proponents claim it can help treat acne without drying out skin.
 This bar from Shea Moisture is also made with gotu kola, lemon balm, and colloidal oatmeal.

-Doubling as a facial cleanser, reviewers say this product removes oil without drying out skin.
+Doubling as a facial cleanser, this product removes oil without drying out skin, according to reviewers.

 Shea Moisture Raw Shea Butter Soap

-Another soap from Shea Moisture, this bar’s star ingredient is fair trade shea butter, which helps moisturize dry skin.
+Another soap from Shea Moisture, this bar’s star ingredient is fair trade shea butter, which has been known to help moisturize dry skin.
 As with all Shea Moisture products, it’s made without parabens, formaldehyde, and phthalates.